The heartbeat is a force of nature.

 I started thinking about this when I first went to Africa, and saw how much rhythm was a part of daily life, from pounding fufu to slashing weeds on the farm, with the babies tied securely to their mother’s backs, absorbing all the sounds and sensations, as well as Maame’s heartbeat.
 Of course those children grow up with rhythm.

 Only a few days ago, at my dance class, our teacher was saying much the same thing, telling us how rhythm and music and dance are all around you, all the time, in Ghana.
-I didn’t want to spoil the mood by saying. nah, not so much in my Ghanaian family’s rather puritanical Pentecostal household.
-Anyway, it wouldn’t have affected his point that in Africa, rhythm permeates life.
+His point was that in Africa, rhythm permeates life.

 The next video explains this far better than I can.